Were you injured in an accident that was not your fault?

 The Quittance team work hard for compensation for serious and catastrophic injuries, which includes reimbursement for medical and care costs.

 Read more: Serious injury compensation

-Under a CFA, Sanquhar injury claimants will also not have to pay any fees upfront.
+Sanquhar injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Sanquhar, Dumfries and Galloway and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Sanquhar, Dumfries and Galloway and throughout the UK make a claim without any financial risk.